infotexture/ot-mkdocs-demo/docs/topics/migrating-ant-to-dita.md

 </macrodef>
 ```

-You can use this macro in your Ant build to call the dita command and pass the input, format and propertyfile parameters as follows:
+You can use this macro in your Ant build to call the `dita` command and pass the **input**, **format** and **propertyfile** parameters as follows:

 ```language-xml
 <dita-cmd input="sample.ditamap" format="pdf" propertyfile="sample.properties"/>
 ```

-This approach allows you to use Ant builds to perform additional tasks at build time while allowing the dita command to set the classpath and ensure that all necessary JAR libraries are available.
+This approach allows you to use Ant builds to perform additional tasks at build time while allowing the `dita` command to set the classpath and ensure that all necessary JAR libraries are available.

 **Note:** The attributes defined in the Ant macro are required and must be supplied each time the task is run.
-To set optional parameters in one build \(but not another\), use different .properties files for each build.
+To set optional parameters in one build \(but not another\), use different `.properties` files for each build.

-Sample build file: dita-ot-dir/docsrc/samples/ant\_sample/build-chm-pdf-hybrid.xml
+Sample build file: `*dita-ot-dir*/docsrc/samples``/ant_sample/build-chm-pdf-hybrid.xml`

 ```
 <?xml version="1.0" encoding="UTF-8"?>